omar-ogm/3d_reconstruction/README.md

 - **self.drawPoint(point,color)**: Point must be a 3D point as (Z,X,Y) and the color is RGB with ranges from 0-1, so color could be (1.0, 0.5, 0) for example.

-Finally after 7:43 minutes, the reconstruction has been finish and here are the results:
+Finally after **7:43 minutes**, the reconstruction has been finish and here are the results:

 <img src="./resources/result_1.PNG" alt="Reconstruction" />